 Vacuum Adapted Humans

 As with the original microgravity adapts Homo Cosmoi, the new clade of spacers soon migrated outwards, finding ready employment among the megacorps keen to develop the outer solar system, the Kuiper belt and the Oort cloud.
-Like many deep space migrating clades of the time they were only mildly effected by the nanodisaster - in fact the result of the nanodisaster was to drive them deeper into interstellar space.
+Like many deep space migrating clades of the time they were only mildly effected by the Technocalypse - in fact the most significant result of the Technocalypse was to drive them deeper into interstellar space.

 VAH Spacers have a skin covered with enamel scales, feet with opposable thumbs, eyes covered with resilient lenses and a flexible membrane that when in space seals the nose and mouth.
 Considerable quantities of oxygen are stored in the blood and tissues of the Spacers and slowly released while they are in vacuum; a similar augmentation to the deep-sea diving abilities of the Merpeople.
 Their thick skin can function as a pressure suit when necessary.

-Later clades derived from humans and other species, such as the Sailors, were developed which could survive in vacuum for an almost indefinite period.
+Later clades derived from humans and other species, such as the Sailors and the Jotunn, were developed which could survive in vacuum for an almost indefinite period.